samdze/godot-gameshell/README.md

 ## How to make Godot games work

+**NOTICE**: there seems to be issues and crashes with the 512 MB of ram version of the GameShell.<br>
+Right now the only supported version is the 1 GB one.

 Clockwork OS v0.5 is required.
 Lima drivers are recommended for best performance.

 Your Godot game will probably not work out of the box on the GameShell, a few tweaks are usually needed.